 - What type of material do you want the closet system to be made of?

 I’m sure you can think of a few more questions on your own.

-Read the details about 7 excellent ideas for improving any closet where they discuss:
+Also, read the 7 ideas for improving any closet, where they discuss:

 - How long have you been in business?
 Are you a franchisee?